The Gwendolyn Brooks Youth Poetry Awards

 Can I submit on behalf of a youth poet?

-Are you an educator for K-12 students?
+Are you a parent/guardian or an educator for K-12 students?
 If yes, then you can submit poems on behalf of your students for consideration in the competition.
-Simply note on the online submission form when prompted that you’re a teacher or educator, and follow the steps outlined on the submission form.
+If you are a teacher who would like to submit a large number of student poems at once, please use the instructions for a bulk submission.

 Can I submit a poem in another language?